 What, I hear you ask, became of those other leading candidates for the 1941 A.J.C.
 Derby?
 The best horse to come out of the race was the same as the best horse going into it – Yaralla!
 The problem with the Derby was that it was some two furlongs beyond his stamina.
 Freshened up after the spring, Yaralla won the 1941 A.J.C.
 Villiers Stakes at Randwick over the mile.
 In the next couple of years, this son of The Buzzard won a string of races including both the Hill Stakes and the A.J.C.
 All-Aged Stakes twice, A.J.C.
 Craven Plate, Warwick Stakes and the Canterbury Stakes.
 After a lapse of form, Yaralla came back to win the 1944 A.J.C.
 Challenge Stakes, when he carried 9 st. 7lb and came from third last at the top of the straight with a barnstorming finish.
 However, within a week of that triumph, Yaralla bled twice in the space of three days after gallops at Victoria Park.
 Monty Walker immediately announced the horse’s retirement and at the time he was the greatest stakes-earner still racing in Sydney having won 16 races and some £13,915.

 Appropriately enough, the best stallion to emerge from the 1941 A.J.C.
 Derby was also the best-bred colt to contest the race.
 I refer to the expensive Beau Son.
-Retired to his owner’s St Aubins Stud at Scone in the Upper Hunter, he stood alongside the likes of Ajax, Manitoba, Genetout, Hua and Kuvera.
+After passing through the hands of a series of trainers including Jack Munro, Beau Son was retired to his owner’s St. Aubins Stud at Scone in the Upper Hunter, he stood alongside the likes of Ajax, Manitoba, Genetout, Hua and Kuvera.
 That roll-call of stallions demonstrates the opportunities that the years of the Second World War briefly gave to locally-bred stallions.
 Indeed, by the end of the War in September 1945 more than half the sires advertised for stud in N.S.W. were Australian-bred.
 Beau Son certainly seized his chance serving his first book of mares in the spring of 1942.
 In a curious coincidence, Beau Son served that season at St Aubins Stud together with an even more famous son of Beau Pere in Beau Vite.
-Wartime transport difficulties saw Beau Vite stand just one season at St Aubins before being repatriated to New Zealand.
+Wartime transport difficulties saw Beau Vite stand just one season at St. Aubins before being repatriated to New Zealand.
 While Beau Vite had been by far the better-performed racehorse, perhaps Beau Son just shaded him as a stallion.
 Beau Son sired thirteen individual stakes-winners of twenty-one stakes races, and his best progeny were Beaupa (A.J.C.
 Queen Elizabeth Stakes and The A.J.C.
 Metropolitan Handicap), Oversight (A.J.C.
 Doncaster Handicap, George Main Stakes and Anniversary Handicap), and Opulent (A.J.C.
 Sydney Cup).
 By comparison, Beau Vite got twelve individual stakes-winners of twenty-three stakes races.